The Gag Is, 2020 Isn’t Ready For Keke Palmer

 “I started to really see the opportunity that I had as a young, Black woman, Sara as an older white woman, Michael as an older Black man,” she points out.
 “Here we are, three of us on the stage having the opportunity to talk about different topics.
 Optically, we look so different, but here we are getting along.
 So I said, This is it.
 This is what creatively — me as a person and living in my purpose authentically — this is what I should be offering.”

-Anaïs Jourden Sheer Dress; Levi’s Jeans; Alexander Wang Vanna Logo Ruched Leather Boots, $995, available at SaksFifthAvenue.com.
+Anaïs Jourden Sheer Dress; Levi’s Jeans; Alexander Wang Vanna Logo Ruched Leather Boots, $995 USD, available at SaksFifthAvenue.com.

 “It’s about using those opportunities to express the balance,” she says.
 “It doesn’t mean run from who you are.
 I can show many facets.
 I don’t have to just do what gets a quick laugh.
 I get to really showcase all colors of who I am.
 And that goes into what roles I take.
 That’s why my character roles have always been so different, because I always want to show something different.”